someflydays/physics-simulation/test/README.md

 Tests can be compiled and run as part of the project's build process.
 Instructions for manually running unit-tests are detailed in the project's `physics-simulation/docs/README.md` file.
 <br>

 The unit-tests are also compiled and run within the initial GitHub Actions Continuous Integration (CI) pipeline found in `physics-simulation/.github/workflows/ci.yaml`.
-This pipeline is executed upon every push to the main branch, and upon pull requests targeting main, to catch issues early in the development cycle.
-In the settings for this repository, I have configured a Branch Protection Rule (for the main branch) that ensures pushes and pull requests only proceed if the unit-tests pass.
+This pipeline is executed upon every push to the main branch and upon every pull request targeting the main branch.

 <br>